Crossing Barriers with Coffee

 As I drank cups of coffee with women in South Sudan, I appreciated the sharing of memories and stories.
 Stories of life, love, and loss.
 Stories of freedom and hope.
 Stories of God and his love for us.
 Each person has a different story.
 One works at the clinic as a cleaner, another is a refugee from the North who sells peanuts while her husband works at the market.
 Another proudly proclaims to people walking past that I am her Sudanese sister when they call me a "foreigner."

 It was a privilege to be able to call these women my friends.
 I may not live in South Sudan any longer, but part of my heart will always be there.
-I think of the copious amounts of cups of coffee that I enjoyed, the sweetness of fellowship, and the strength, resilience, and determination of women in South Sudan to persist despite the harshness of life.
+I think of the copious amounts of cups of coffee that I enjoyed, the sweetness of fellowship, and the strength, resilience and determination of women in South Sudan to persist despite the harshness of life.

-Pray for SIM's ministry in South Sudan.
 If you think God could use you to share coffee and the gospel with people in South Sudan, contact SIM.